reflectoring/reflectoring.github.io/_posts/2021-08-31-rate-limiting-with-springboot-resilience4j.md

 }
 ```

-However, this does not work.
-Since the `@RateLimiter` annotation is not a repeatable annotation, the compiler does not allow it to be added multiple times to the same method:
+**However, this approach does not work.
+Since the `@RateLimiter` annotation is not a repeatable annotation, the compiler does not allow it to be added multiple times to the same method**:

 ```shell
 java: io.github.resilience4j.ratelimiter.annotation.RateLimiter is not a repeatable annotation type